From serious to scurrilous, some Jimmy Hoffa theories

 ————

-Theory: Hoffa was killed and his body was buried beneath a swimming pool in Oakland County’s Hampton Township.
+Theory: Hoffa was killed and his body was buried beneath a swimming pool in Bay County’s Hampton Township.

 Who put it forth: Richard C. Powell, who used to live on the property and who was serving life in prison without the possibility of parole for a 1982 homicide in Saginaw County.

-Note: This story was first published on Nov.
-26. It was updated on Nov.
-25 to correct that Michigan's Hampton Township is in Bay County, not Oakland County.